We know you’ve noticed it…

 It’s a similar thing here.

-If I’m promoting a post on the topic of social media, not everyone in my audience might care.
+If we’re promoting a post on the topic of social media, not everyone in our audience might care.
 But those who have demonstrated an interest in social media in some way (on Facebook) likely will.

 The bigger your audience, the more it’s divided.